chen3262/VMD_h2ocosine/README.md

 ## Reading .xtc file and call "h2ocosine" procedure

-cd into the repository, and then
+cd into the repository, and run

 ```bash
 vmd